 Whatever you choose to try, don’t be afraid to think outside the box.
 For example, Under the Desk News shares significant world news updates in a digestible and soothing way.
-The account is highly recognizable because its stars report from under their desks.
+The account is highly recognizable because its host, V Spehar, reports from under their desk.
 Another example is Rhyleep95, whose “cursed cosplays”––startling recreations of popular characters––allow them to showcase their dancing abilities.
 Something that feels outlandish to you may be an unexpected hit, so if you come up with something you haven’t seen elsewhere, give it a shot.

 Many content creators want to learn how to make a TikTok go viral.
 But as anyone who accidentally went viral on the platform can attest, there is no guaranteed path to success.
 Still, there are certain steps that content creators like you can take to boost your chances for engagement and ensure that your videos are seen by as many people as possible.